rossb/get-next-dates/README.md

 # get-next-dates

+`GetNextDates(range[, startDate])`

-Returns an array of Date objects of specified length, representing the calendar dates following the Date object supplied.
+Returns an array of Date objects to the specified length, representing the calendar dates following the Date object supplied.

+If no date object is supplied, the current time is used as the start date.
+Range is required, and must be a positive integer.
+If an invalid range or date is given, an error is thrown.

 ## Install